 I am an Assistant Professor in Philosophy at the University of Nevada, Reno.
-From Fall 2019 – Spring 2020, I worked as a Research Assistant Professor in Philosophy and core faculty member in the joint UNC/Duke PPE program at the University of North Carolina, Chapel Hill.
+From Fall 2019 – Spring 2020, I held a postdoctoral position in the joint UNC/Duke PPE program at the University of North Carolina, Chapel Hill.

 In August 2019, I was awarded a PhD in philosophy by the University of Texas at Austin.
 I spent the 2018-2019 academic year at Princeton as a Visiting Student Research Collaborator.
 Before my doctoral studies, I studied for a Masters in Philosophy at the New School for Social Research, and for Bachelors of Arts and of Laws at the Australian National University.
 I am admitted to practice as a lawyer in the Australian Capital Territory.

 My work addresses questions at the intersection of moral psychology, normative ethics, political philosophy, and the philosophy of law.
-Much of my research deals with the concept of forgiveness.
+I have a particular interest in the relationship between morality and institutions and the ways in which moral and economic thought intersect.
+I am currently working on a book project that offers novel philosophical justifications for New Deal policies like the minimum wage and limited working week.
+Another strand of my research deals with the concept of forgiveness.
 Against the prevailing view that forgiveness is a positive value, I urge a skeptical attitude.

 When I’m not engaged in research, I like to hike, read novels, and work with clay.

 I have a dog, Geist.
 She is an excellent friend.